NikeeShrestha/MAffiltering/Readme.md

-## Minor allele Frequency considering only homozygour sites and and Heterozygousity filtering
+## Minor allele Frequency considering only homozygous sites and Heterozygousity filtering

 How to run: